FI-modules and stability for representations of symmetric groups: FI-modules: representation stability and character polynomials

 We can now complete the proof of Theorem~\ref{th:FIequiv}, which states that representation stability is equivalent to finite generation for FI-modules over a field of characteristic~0.
-We also observe along the way that finitely generated FI-modules are monotone in the sense of \cite[Definition~1.2]{Ch}. \begin{proof}[Proof of Theorem~\ref{th:FIequiv}] Assume that $V$ is finitely generated, so there is a surjection $\bigoplus_{i=0}^g M(i)^{\oplus b_i}\twoheadrightarrow V$ with kernel $K$.
-By Theorem~\ref{th:noetherian}, the submodule $K$ of $V$ is finitely generated, say in degree $\leq r$.
-Theorem~\ref{theorem:stablerange} then implies that $V$ has stability degree $\leq N=\max(r,g)$.
-Finally, Proposition~\ref{pr:stabdegstabrange} implies that $\{V_n,\phi_n\}$ is uniformly representation stable in degrees $\geq N+g$.
-Another application of Proposition~\ref{pr:stabdegstabrange} shows that $\set{K_n}$ is uniformly representation stable in some appropriate range, and \cite[Theorem 2.8]{Ch} states that $\set{\bigoplus_{i=0}^g M(i)^{\oplus b_i}_n}$ is monotone.
-It then follows from \cite[Proposition 2.3]{Ch} that $\set{V_n}$ is monotone.
+We also observe along the way that finitely generated FI-modules are monotone in the sense of \cite[Definition~1.2]{Ch}. \begin{proof}[Proof of Theorem~\ref{th:FIequiv}] Assume that $V$ is finitely generated, say in degree $\leq g$.
+We have $\surjD(V)\leq g$ by Proposition~\ref{pr:surjdeg}, and we would like to bound $\injD(V)$ as well.
+By Lemma~\ref{lemma:Mspan} there is a free FI-module $M\coloneq \bigoplus_{i=0}^g M(i)^{\oplus b_i}$ with a surjection $M\onto V$; let $K$ be the kernel of this map.
+By Theorem~\ref{th:noetherian}, the submodule $K$ of $M$ is finitely generated, say in degree $\leq r$.